Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Why an Exceptional Embedding: an a posteriori Perspective

 \paragraph{Cosmological advantages.}

 The exceptional symmetry-breaking chain admits a consistent cosmological history.
-Topological defects produced at the highest scales are diluted by inflation \cite{Guth1981,Linde1983}, which is triggered by the $E_6$ breaking Higgs $h_\Phi$ itself, the dark sector survives reheating, and baryogenesis \cite{FukugitaYanagida1986} can be realized through heavy right--handed neutrino $E_6$ states via leptogenesis \cite{PhysRevD.104.055007,FongNardiRiotto2012,Morrissey_2012}.
-The presence of a confining dark sector further allows macroscopic bosonic objects that can produce primordial black holes \cite{Masi2024, Masi2021}, linking unification to astrophysics.
-The implications of these dark boson stars will be addressed in details in a future paper.
+Topological defects produced at the highest scales are diluted by inflation \cite{Guth1981,Linde1983}, which may be associated with the $E_6$ breaking Higgs $h_\Phi$ itself, the dark sector survives reheating, and baryogenesis \cite{FukugitaYanagida1986} can be realized through heavy right--handed neutrino $E_6$ states via leptogenesis \cite{PhysRevD.104.055007,FongNardiRiotto2012,Morrissey_2012}, while their Majorana masses may arise either from a high-scale singlet direction or from \(\Theta\)-dependent effective operators.
+The presence of a confining dark sector further allows macroscopic bosonic ompact objects that can produce primordial black holes \cite{Masi2024, Masi2021} or constitute a class of black hole mimickers, linking unification to astrophysics.
+The implications of these dark boson stars will be addressed in details in a separate work.